-Prior Introductions: SB 762 of 2016 received a hearing in the Senate Education, Health, and Environmental Affairs Committee, but no further action was taken.
+Prior Introductions: HB 622 of 2017 received a hearing in the House Rules and Executive Nominations Committee, but no further action was taken.
+SB 762 of 2016 received a hearing in the Senate Education, Health, and Environmental Affairs Committee, but no further action was taken.